bumble-tech/appyx/documentation/navmodel/tiles.md

 Intended only as an illustration, but it should be easy enough to tailor it to your needs if you find it useful.

+## Where can I find this NavModel?

+The `Tiles` NavModel is not currently published, however you can fork the Appyx repository and try it out yourself!
+If you feel that this functionality should be part of the main library, please let us know.

 ## States

 ```kotlin